HomeSG Stock B49.SI

 Reports Regarding Accounting Matters

-When whistle blowing is received with regards to accounting matters, a written report has to be made promptly to the Audit Committee.
-The Audit Committee will call for a meeting with the auditors to decide if investigation is to be carried out.
+When whistle blowing is received with regards to accounting matters, a written report has to be made promptly to the AC.
+The AC will call for a meeting with the auditors to decide if investigation is to be carried out.

 Reports Regarding Legal Matters, Retaliation or Other Matters

-If the report involves potential violations of applicable laws, rules, regulation or Company policy, retaliation against a reporting individual or other matters, the CEO will determine what further action, if any, will be taken.
-The CEO shall have the authority to engage outside auditors, counsel, or other experts to assist in the investigation and analysis of any report.
+If the report involves potential violations of applicable laws, rules, regulation or Company policy, retaliation against a reporting individual or other matters, the AC will call for a meeting with the CEO (provided that the CEO is not involved in the whistleblowing report) to determine the further action, if any, will be taken.
+The AC and/or CEO shall have the authority to engage outside independent auditors, counsel, or other experts to assist in the investigation and analysis of any report.

-The department for whistle blowing is to report to the Board of Directors and Audit Committee quarterly, a compilation of problems and solutions which have been raised through the whistle blowing mechanism.
-Major problems are to be reported promptly to the Management, Audit Committee and Board of Directors.
-On a regular basis, the Audit Committee is to re-examine reports which have yet to be verified and any suspicious matters.
+The Audit Committee will report to the Board of Directors quarterly, a compilation of problems and solutions which have been raised through the whistle blowing mechanism.
+Major problems are to be reported promptly to the Audit Committee and the Board of Directors.
+On a regular basis, the AC is to re-examine reports which have yet to be verified and any suspicious matters.
 Findings Reports are to be made on quarterly.

 Conflicts of Interest

-If at any time, the CEO has reason to believe that a report he or she receives or an investigation he or she has undertaken as a result of a report raises a potential or real conflict of interest, the CEO will immediately notify the Chairman of the Audit Committee and cease his or her investigation.
-The Audit Committee will determine what further action, if any, will be taken as to the report, such as the hiring of outside counsel to conduct the review or investigation of the report.
-Any Audit Committee member having a conflict of interest as to a report must recuse himself or herself from consideration of the report.
-In the event that no members of the Audit Committee are available to consider the issue as a result of a conflict of interest, the Company’s Board of Directors will consider the report or designate a committee to consider the report.
+If at any time, the CEO has reason to believe that an investigation he or she has undertaken as a result of a report raises a potential or real conflict of interest, the CEO will immediately notify the Chairman of the AC and cease his or her investigation.
+The AC will determine what further action, if any, will be taken as to the report, such as the hiring of outside counsel to conduct the review or investigation of the report.
+Any AC member having a conflict of interest as to a report must recuse himself or herself from consideration of the report.
+In the event that no members of the AC are available to consider the issue as a result of a conflict of interest, the Company’s Board of Directors will consider the report or designate an independent committee to consider the report.

 Retention of Reports and Documents

-The CEO’s office and the Audit Committee will retain for a minimum period of 3 years all records relating to any report and to the investigation of any report.
+The AC will retain for a minimum period of 3 years all records relating to any report and to the investigation of any report.

 4.0 Supplementary Information